Ultrazombie/ThingsboardSupport/backup&restore/postgres/README.md

-Scripts for backup and restore PostgreSQL
+# Shell scripts for backup and restore PostgreSQL

+This folder containing scripts for simple backup and backup scripts for cron.